hamzaaboutaleb/Machine-Learning-Algorithms/Algorithms_theory/Interview questions.md

 ## Machine Learning interview questions :
 ---
-1. What do you understand by ML , and how does it differ from ai and data science ?
+1. __What do you understand by ML , and how does it differ from ai and data science ?__
 ---
-ML is a branch of artificial intellignece that deals with building algorithms capable of learning from data . instead of being programmed with fixed rules , these algos identify patterns in data and use them to make predictions or decisions that improve with experience.
+ML is a branch of artificial intelligence that deals with building algorithms capable of learning from data . instead of being programmed with fixed rules , these algorithms identify patterns in data and use them to make predictions or decisions that improve with experience.

-2. What is overfitting in ML , and how can it be avoid ?
+2. __What is overfitting in ML , and how can it be avoid ?__
 ---
 it occurs when a model not only learns the true patterns in the training data but also memorizes the noise or random fluctuations. this results in high accuracy on training data but poor performance on unseen/test data.<br> ways to avoid it :
-- Early stopping : Strop training when validation accuracy stops improving , even if training accuracy is still increasing .
+- __Early stopping__ : Strop training when validation accuracy stops improving , even if training accuracy is still increasing .
-- Regularization : apply techniques like L1 (Lasso) or L2 (Ridge) Regularization with add penalties to large weights to reduce model complexity.
+- __Regularization__ : apply techniques like L1 (Lasso) or L2 (Ridge) Regularization with add penalties to large weights to reduce model complexity.
-- Cross-validation : use k-fold cross validation to ensure the model generalizes well.
+- __Cross-validation__ : use k-fold cross validation to ensure the model generalizes well.
-- Dropout (for neural networks) : Randomly drop neurons during training to prevent over-reliance on specific nodes .
+- __Dropout (for neural networks)__ : Randomly drop neurons during training to prevent over-reliance on specific nodes .
-- simpler models : avoid overly complex models when simpler ones can explain the data well .
+- __simpler models__ : avoid overly complex models when simpler ones can explain the data well .

 3. Undefitting ?
 ---